 The Annual General Meeting (AGM) is an important occasion for updating shareholders on the Company's performance.
-Webjet encourages all shareholders to attend and participate in the AGM to ensure a high level of accountability and understanding of the Company's strategy and goals.
+Webjet encourages its shareholders to participate in the AGM to ensure a high level of accountability and understanding of the Company's strategy and goals.